 I have written another book that may be of interest to many readers.
-The Researcher’s Guide to American Genealogy was first published in 1973 by Genealogical Publishing Co. in Baltimore and has been in its third edition since 2000.
+That book, The Researcher’s Guide to American Genealogy, was first published in 1973 by Genealogical Publishing Co. in Baltimore, MD, and is now (as of November 2017) in its 4th edition.
 It was the first general purpose text and reference book on American genealogical research to ever be published.
 It met with instant success and has since been spoken of by many as a classic.
-After 40 years and three editions, it is still the textbook of choice for those who teach American genealogical research.
-Through three editions it has sold well over 100,000 copies.
+After nearly 45 years and four editions, it is still the textbook of choice for those who teach American genealogical research.
+Through three editions it has sold well over 110,000 copies.

 “Definitive textbook; detailed examination of records in specific areas and times.
 Unlike some other manuals, it is indispensable and should become the most important manual for American researchers.” —American & British Genealogy & Heraldry